top of page

 On February 15, 2017, after an especially brutal day at her music conservatory, Brianna made the decision to drop out of school, move to North Carolina, and start life anew.
 In late 2018, she was gifted an electric cello and a loop pedal.
 This was the moment that Brianna finally found the expressive outlet she had spent her entire youth searching for.
 Brianna's personality traits that were seen as flaws in her classical career (namely her spontaneity) could now be used as strengths in her electric career.

-Between 2019-2020, Brianna spent her time learning how to play the cello standing up, how to master the art of improvisatory live-looping, and how to behave in a non-classical performance.
+Between 2019-2020, Brianna spent her time learning how to play the cello standing up, how to craft her art of improvisatory live-looping, and how to behave in a non-classical performance.
 During this growth period, Brianna decided to briefly dabble in the professional classical music scene, securing the position as Principal Cellist of the Spartanburg Philharmonic, as well as Assistant Principal Cellist of the Fayetteville Symphony Orchestra.

 Towards the end of 2020, Brianna decided that she was ready to try her hand at growing and managing her own music career.